-Black Women’s Society is an organization that works to increase awareness of important issues that affect Black women on Tulane's campus.
-The organization nurtures development and encourages involvement.
-The women of Black Women’s Society pride themselves on leadership, encourage initiative, promote community, and provide a home for people of color with similar interests.
+Black Women’s Society (BWS) is an organization that works to increase awareness of important issues that affect Black women on Tulane's campus.
+The organization nurtures development and encourages student involvement, leadership, and initiative to promote community among students with similar interests.
+Participation or membership in BWS is open to all students, regardless of their racial and gender identity.

 Follow BWS on Instagram.